How to Formalize Business in Tanzania

 - After obtaining the TIN certificate the applicant will be required to apply for a business license from the Trade office in the District, Municipal, City, and the Ministry of Trade and Industry depending on the type of business.

 - The partners have to register for the firm at BRELA and acquire the certificate of registration.

-- In applying for TIN the partnership firm shall apply for its certificate by submitting the copy of the certificate of registration obtained from BRELA, partnership deed, lease agreement/title deed, and introduction letter from the local authority.
+- In applying for TIN the partnership firm shall apply for its certificate by submitting a copy of the certificate of registration obtained from BRELA, partnership deed, lease agreement/title deed, and introduction letter from the local authority.

 Limited Liability Company

 Starting a corporation requires a person to apply for incorporation from the Business Registration and Licensing Authority (BRELA).
 The Directors of the company will draw a Memorandum and articles of association.
 Submit the certificate of incorporation, lease agreement/title deed, and introduction letter from the local authority.
 The limited company shall apply for a TIN certificate by filling out TIN application forms as follows:

 - Application for the company.
 The Certificate of incorporation shall be attached to the TIN application enclosed with the Memorandum and Articles of Association

 - Application for each shareholder director.
 If the director has already been issued with TIN certificates for other purposes, cannot make another application,

 - For Non-citizens, the law requires the directors to fulfill all immigration procedures.
 Furthermore, the applicant should obtain a business permit from the Immigration Department.